Thursday, May 27, 2010

 Jointing Fence

-Squaring board edges is one of the typical job for traditional woodworking hand planes where they show their effectiveness.
-Stanley produced the famous but rare 386 as help to be applied on side of jointer planes.
+Squaring board edges is one of the typical tasks where traditional woodworking hand planes truly show their effectiveness.
+Stanley produced the famous—but rare—No. 386 fence attachment to be mounted on the side of jointer planes.

 Saturday, May 1, 2010